Alpine lake surrounded by evergreen trees

 2026

-Teaching Assistant, SOCL: Sociology of Health and Illness (with Dr. Gabriel Santos, Northeastern University).
+Teaching Assistant, SOCL: Sociology of Health and Illness.
+Dr. Gabriel Santos, Northeastern University.
 Spring.

-Teaching Assistant, SOCL: Gender in a Changing Society (with Dr. Eileen Otis, Northeastern University).
+Teaching Assistant, SOCL: Gender in a Changing Society.
+Dr. Eileen Otis, Northeastern University.
 Spring.

 2021

-Teaching Assistant, ANTH: Global Markets, Local Cultures (with Dr. Nina Sylvanus, Northeastern University).
+Teaching Assistant, ANTH: Global Markets, Local Cultures.
+Dr. Nina Sylvanus, Northeastern University.
 Spring.

 2020

-Teaching Assistant, ANTH: Peoples and Cultures (with Dr. Klein, Northeastern University).
+Teaching Assistant, ANTH: Peoples and Cultures.
+Dr. Klein, Northeastern University.
 Fall.

 2017